SensitTechnologies/Ranalyze/README.md

 6. In the Console (bottom left), type *findTestDevices()*.
 7. In the Console (bottom left), type *analyzeTest()*.
 Plots should be generated.
 8. In the Plots Window (bottom right), click the left and right arrows to navigate between the various generated plots.

+## Licensing
+This project is available under the MIT license, but it's so specific right now that it's likely to not be of much use for awhile except for our specific application.
+But if you're learning how to use R, perhaps it could be useful.
+Enjoy!

+## Contributing
+If you've got something valuable, feel free to submit a pull request.